 Skip to main content

-Sperm aneuploidy
+Sperm Aneuploidy

 Sperm with a high rate of aneuploidy have a negative impact on pregnancy rate and are associated with recurrent pregnancy loss.